INFO 523 Syllabus Summer 2025

 Please abide by the following as you work on assignments in this course:

-Collaboration: Only work that is clearly assigned as team work should be completed collaboratively.
+Collaboration: No work is permitted to be completed collaboratively.

-For the projects, collaboration within teams is not only allowed, but expected.
-Communication between teams at a high level is also allowed however you may not share code or components of the project across teams.
+For the project, collaboration within teams is not only allowed, but expected.
+Communication between individuals at a high level is also allowed however you may not share code or components of the project across teams.

-Sharing and reusing code: I am well aware that a huge volume of code is available on the web to solve any number of problems.
-Unless I explicitly tell you not to use something, the course’s policy is that you may make use of any online resources (e.g. RStudio Community, StackOverflow) but you must explicitly cite where you obtained any code you directly use (or use as inspiration).
+Online resources: I am well aware that a huge volume of code is available on the web to solve any number of problems.
+Unless I explicitly tell you not to use something, the course’s policy is that you may make use of any online resources (e.g., StackOverflow) but you must explicitly cite where you obtained any code you directly use (or use as inspiration).
 Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.
-On individual assignments you may not directly share code with another student in this class, and on team assignments you may not directly share code with another team in this class.

-iSchool Academic Integrity Policy
+College of Information Science Academic Integrity Policy

 Consider the following PROHIBITED practices in this course, unless the instructor has specifically written instructions or permission to do otherwise: